It wasn’t meant to be this way.

 I’m finding that these prolonged periods of isolation are giving me the gift of pausing.
 For the first time in a decade, I’ve found the time to simply stop, sit down, and reflect.
 It’s something I rarely get to do, especially when it comes to travel.
 As soon as I finish one trip, I’m planning the next one while also trying to write about a trip I took six months ago.

-Now, with travel off the cards for potentially the entirety of 2020, I’m taking a moment to look back and contemplate the places I’ve been so fortunate to see.
+Now, with travel off the cards, I’m taking a moment to look back and contemplate the places I’ve been so fortunate to see.

 What better time than now, to get down to work and share a round-up of all of my favourite places?
 I want to share posts about my favourite tropical islands in the world, the best cities in Europe, my favourite U.S. states, the prettiest beaches in Southeast Asia, my most treasured hikes in New Zealand, the most enjoyable places for travelling solo…